 Histotechnologists are members of a laboratory team who employ histologic technology to diagnose disease.
 They prepare and cut very thin slices of human, animal, or plant tissue, mount the tissue on slides, and stain with special dyes making cell details visible for microscopic examination.

 The Histotechnology program is a 12-month program that prepares graduates to function as competent entry-level histotechnologists.
-The curriculum integrates didactic lectures, laboratory training, and supervised clinical experience in the histology laboratory of Carolinas Medical Center.
+The curriculum integrates didactic lectures, laboratory training, and supervised clinical experience in the histology laboratory.

 NAACLS, 5600 N. River Rd., Suite 720, Rosemont, IL 60018; 773-714-8880

 To prepare for a career in histotechnology, you should get a solid foundation in high school sciences, biology, chemistry, math and computer science.
 You will also need to have completed a baccalaureate degree in biology, chemistry or related science field.